prathimacode-hub/IoT-Spot/Arduino/Storing Sensory Data to SD Card/README.md

 ## AIM:

-To store readings/data from DHT11 Sensor as a file on an SD Card using Arduino
+To store sensor readings/data as a file on an SD Card using Arduino

 ## Purpose:

-To be able to access the readings given out by the DHT11 sensor by storing it as a file on an SD Card using Arduino
+To be able to access the readings given out by the sensor by storing it as a file on an SD Card using Arduino

 ## Short Description:

 **Requirements:**

-- Arduino Development board
+- Arduino board
 - DHT11 sensor
 - SD card
 - SD card socket (connector)